A Quantitative Model Of Trust as a Predictor of Social Group Sizes and its Implications for Technology: Phenomenology

 Time is a parameter in any dynamical system and total work accumulates linearly with the frequency of interactions multiplied by the number of agents in a group, so the amount of work affordable by any individual, interleaved between agents over a particular time interval, scales inversely with the size of the group for that process and the invested time cost of each interaction, \beq N \propto \text{Work} \times {\Delta t} \eeq or in terms of interaction frequency (level of intimacy) $f \sim 1/\Delta t$ into a dimensionless form: \beq \frac{N}{N_0} \propto \frac{\text{Work}}{W_0} \times \frac{f_0}{f}, \eeq i.e. the fewer members we lavish attention on, the more time we have to do so and with greater effort\cite{dunbar11a,dunbar12a}.
-Groups may thus be ephemeral or long lived, but we can separate and scale accordingly by making the connection between trust and the investment of time and effort.
+Groups may thus be ephemeral or long lived, but we can separate and scale these accordingly by making the connection between trust and the investment of time and effort.
+In this way, we use an old near-equilibrium scaling argument to transform a short-term non-equilibrium system into an effective long-term equilibrium for an adaptive agent system (a brain) that can adjust its relative interaction sampling rate over short times.
+The effective long term behaviour thus becomes a Boltzmann statistical mechanics problem.
 Conversational clusters, for example \cite{dunbar7a}, involve processes other than long term friendships or the persistent associations with kin, tribe, or work associates, etc \cite{burgessdunbar1}.
 For each scale, there will be a similar relationship with different proportionalities.
 Dunbar proposed, in this way, that an equilibrium group size $N$ could be taken as a time-independent proxy for the complex time-dependent cognitive and social processes at work in social dynamics \cite{dunbar1}.
 This has been demonstrated at length in the literature, and for humans one finds an average base number $N$ for attentive human groups lying somewhere between $N=4$ and $N=5$ \cite{dunbar15a,dunbar4a,dunbar8a,dunbar9a,dunbar16a}.
 This may be compared with the computed outcome of our model in section \ref{maxcurve}.
 The limit on conversational group size, for instance, appears to be set directly by the capacity to manage the mental states or viewpoints of other individuals \cite{dunbar8a}.
-From groups involved in Wikipedia editing familiar group patterns for humans were observed with scales close to that for conversational dynamics\cite{burgessdunbar1}.
+From groups involved in Wikipedia-editing, familiar group patterns for humans were observed with scaling close to that for conversational dynamics\cite{burgessdunbar1}.